at no extra cost to you. Please read full disclosure for more information.

 - Place salmon fillet in a large baking tray and use a fork to poke holes 1-2 cm apart over the surface.

-- Now, add half of the mixture on top of the salmon.
-You can allow to marinade or bake straight away.
+- Now, add the marinade mixture on top of the salmon.
+You can allow to marinade or bake straight away but you’ll get the best flavor if you let it marinade.